Caves of the Great Ocean Road

 Description

-a natural bridge in an island.
+A natural bridge in an island.

 Along the coast between Melbourne and Port Campbell, the Great Ocean Road, one of the most scenic routes of the world, allows the visitor to follow the coastline.
 Sheer cliffs, offshore islets, towering rock stacks, gorges, arches, blowholes and sea caves.
+The road, today numbered B100, was opened in 1932, and is listed as an Australian National Heritage.
+It was built by returned soldiers between 1919 and 1932, and dedicated to soldiers killed during World War I. In other words, it is actually the world's largest war memorial.

 The coastline is formed by a soft Pliocene limestone with karst features.
-Above sea-level the limestone is exposed to violent seas and strong winds which have carved out some remarkable features.
+Above sea-level, the limestone is exposed to violent seas and strong winds which have carved out some remarkable features.
 So many interesting structures are formed by a combination of marine erosion and karst mechanisms.
+The most impressive sights along the coast are:

 Two small caves are located in Loch Ard Gorge, which was named after the iron clipper Loch Ard after it hit the cliffs just in front of the gorge in June 1878.
-The caves served as shelter for the two survivers Eva Carmichael and Tom Pearce and are named Carmichael Cave and Tom Pearce's Cave.
-Today there is a geological trail explainig the background of the cave, a blowhole and other interesting features.
+The caves served as shelter for the two survivors Eva Carmichael and Tom Pearce and are named Carmichael Cave and Tom Pearce's Cave.
+Today there is a geological trail explaining the background of the cave, a blowhole and other interesting features.

 Not far from Loch Ard lies the Thunder Cave.
 Despite the name, this is not a cave, it is actually a roofless cave, which collapsed long ago by the ongoing erosional forces of the sea.
-The plate at this location show a scetch how the cave must have looked when still a part of the ceiling existed and formed a natural arch.
+The plate at this location shows a sketch how the cave must have looked when still a part of the ceiling existed and formed a natural arch.
+Another interesting geologic formation is the Grotto, a sinkhole altered by the forces of the sea.
+The place is rather strange, with natural bridges and seawater pools.
+And last but not least, the natural bridges of The Arch and London Bridge are cave related features, a certain form of sea caves.